 Beth McGinnis-Cavanaugh, professor of physics and engineering at STCC and the SWE faculty advisor, helped raise money to bring a contingent of students and three faculty and staff to the conference.
-She said STCC was better represented than any other community college in the country.
+She said STCC was better represented than any other community college in the opportunity to attend workshops and meet with major employers from technology companies such as Google, Amazon and Texas Instruments, among others.
+STCC students who want to transfer after receiving their two-year associate degree were able to meet with representatives from four-year engineering programs.

-The conference provided an opportu-
+The conference provided an students from all over the